 Would you like to make a difference in protecting one of earth's most essential resources - water?
 Would you like to help the UK eliminate leakage-related water loss?
-A 3.5-year fully-funded PhD post is available to work on developing contact underground sound guides to free leak detection from closely spaced access point limitations.
+A 3.5-year fully-funded PhD post is available to work on monitoring pipeline leak progression for supporting water network prognostics.

 You will work in the Dynamics Group of the Institute of Sound and Vibration Research (ISVR) at Southampton.
 ISVR has been at the forefront of leak detection research for decades and shows a steady grant and industrial contracts income in this area.
 You will be a part of the Sustainable Infrastructure and Cities Centre for Doctoral Training which includes multi-disciplinary researchers from across the entire faculty.
 The experimental work will be conducted at ISVR labs, the Future Towns Innovation Hub at Chilworth Science Park, and live industrial test sites.

 The project is funded by UK Water Industry Research (UKWIR), the water industry research procurement body in the UK.Y

 If you wish to discuss any details of the project informally, please contact Jen Muggleton, Institute of Sound and Vibration Research, Email: [Email Address Removed]

 A very good undergraduate degree (ideally a 1st class honours degree, but at least a UK 2:1 honours degree, or its international equivalent) in an engineering discipline, mathematics or physics.

 Closing date: applications should be received no later than 31 August 2023, but later applications may be considered depending on the funds remaining in place.